Temple Run. You could get caught by the demon monkeys pursuing you, or fall into a temple trap, or run off the temple itself.

 Ending 5, "Knife".
 After finding door 9, Junpei and the others backtrack to find Clover.
 While searching, Junpei finds Lotus stabbed to death and is himself stabbed moments later.
 Though Junpei sees his killer, the player doesn't, leaving the player with no real understanding of the plot and no idea as to who the killer is.

 Ending 6, "Submarine", You walk into the main hall, and see Ace, Santa, and Clover on the staircase, covered in blood.
-Along with Seven and Lotus, you flee through a series of rooms, which had been unlocked, util you reach the Sun Room.
-Akane lay dead, and you find the dead bodies Seven and Lotus.
+Along with Seven and Lotus, you flee through a series of rooms, which had been unlocked, until you reach the Sun Room.
+Akane lays dead, and you find the dead bodies Seven and Lotus.
 With all of the others presumably dead, you run over and examine a strange submarine bobbing on the water.
 Then... you are stabbed and die, with all of your questions unanswered, and much more mysteries apparent.

 One Chance: Possibly the most depressing game ever.
 The best ending you can hope for is only your wife, coworkers, and most of the world dying.
 And you can't play again until you empty your cookies folder.